ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/skiff.md

 Protobuf has the following drawbacks:

-- For some clients (YQ), message structure is defined at runtime.
+- For some clients (YQL), message structure is defined at runtime.
 Protobuf is inconvenient to parse and write for an unknown type.
 - Protobuf supports backward compatibility.
 This results in tags that have to be maintained current.
 - Protobuf field order is not specified.
 This produces extra branches for tags on each field.
 - Protobuf frequently uses type varint.
 For job_proxy that talks to a job via a pipe, it is less costly to write a uint64 number than serialize and deserialize a varint.